MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 ##Delete a checkpoint ##
 Checkpoints are stored as .avhdx files in the same location as the .vhdx files for the virtual machine.
 You should not delete the .avhdx files directly.

-To cleanly delete a checkpoint
+To cleanly delete a checkpoint:

 1. In **Hyper-V Manager**, select the virtual machine.
 2. In the **Checkpoints** section, right-click the checkpoint that you want to delete, and click Delete.
 You can also delete a checkpoint and all subsequent checkpoints.
 To do so, right-click the earliest checkpoint that you want to delete, and then click ****Delete Checkpoint** Subtree**.
 3. You might be asked to verify that you want to delete the checkpoint.
 Confirm that it is the correct checkpoint, and then click **Delete**.
 4. The .avhdx and .vhdx files will merge, and when complete, the .avhdx file will be deleted from the file system.

-Tip
+**Tip **
-You can use Windows Powershell to delete a checkpoint by using the Remove-VMSnapshot cmdlet.
+You can use Windows Powershell to delete a checkpoint by using the **Remove-VMSnapshot** cmdlet.

 ## Change where checkpoint settings and save state files are stored ##
 If the virtual machine has no checkpoints, you can change where the checkpoint configuration and saved state files are stored.

 The default location for storing checkpoint configuration files is: %systemroot%\ProgramData\Microsoft\Windows\Hyper-V\Snapshots.
 This folder will contain the .VMRS file with the runtime and saved state data and a .VMCX configuration file, which uses the checkpoint GUID as the file name.

-To change where the checkpoint configuration and saved state files are stored

 1. In **Hyper-V Manager**, right-click the name of the virtual machine, and click **Settings**.